-“Kettlebells come in a range of different weights to allow you to follow The Overload Principle, where you alter the weight used and/or the duration when you get used to the exercises.
+“Kettlebells come in a range of different weights to allow you to follow The Overload Principle, where you alter the weight used and/or the duration while you get used to the exercises.
 This challenges you and changes your body.”

 6. How to do a goblet squat

-Once you’ve been shown proper form, Dalton recommends the following three steps for a kettlebell programme.
+Once you’ve been shown the proper form, Dalton recommends the following three steps for a kettlebell programme.
 If you’re a beginner, he suggests starting with a kettle goblet squat.
 “You need to develop good technique and strong muscles before progressing to the more dynamic exercises,” he advises.